 My work demands me to quickly understand a wide range of technical issues, adapt in a very dynamic environment, and facilitate communication across technical and business boundaries.
 I find this truly rewarding as I have the opportunity to constantly learn and broaden my experiences (there are no dull days!).

 I genuinely feel there are no barriers or restrictions for women progressing in this industry.
-I think there is a general stigma associated with women in the oil and gas industry but can say I have never felt at a disadvantage during my time at BP.
-Yes, the oil and gas industry does have a higher proportion of males to females, but if we do not encourage young women to pursue careers in science and engineering, this will never change!
+I think there is a general stigma associated with women in the energy industry but can say I have never felt at a disadvantage during my time at BP, because of the focus on inclusion.
+Yes, the energy industry does have a higher proportion of males to females, but if we do not encourage young women to pursue careers in science and engineering, this will never change!
 If you have a keen interest, I would suggest trying to get work experience and internships to better understand the set-up of the industry and get a flavour of the different disciplines.